google/starlark-go/doc/spec.md

 _mutable_: they may be modified by a statement such as `a[i] = 0` or `items.clear()`.
 Although `tuple` and `function` values are not directly mutable, they may refer to mutable values indirectly, so for this reason we consider them mutable too.
-Skylark values of these types are actually _references_ to variables.
+Starlark values of these types are actually _references_ to variables.

 Copying a reference to a variable, using an assignment statement for